 These young people can often display extremely challenging behaviours and the service has created a theraputic approach to supporting both the young people and carers.

 We need foster carers from all of Newcastle's communities.

 Our foster carers provide secure and loving homes for children and teenagers who can't live with their birth families.
 There are lots of reasons why children can't live with their families but the one thing these children and young people have in common is that they need care and support.
 Some of the children or young people who need foster care are from black and minority ethnic (BME) backgrounds.
 To help them to go on to have a happy and fulfilling future, it's very important for them to have a foster carer that understands their culture and traditions.
 BME foster carers can offer a wealth of support to children who may have been separated from, or have little contact with their own community.

 Services and support for family friends and carers

-If you live in the North East of England within 50 miles of Newcastle and you'd like to have an informal chat about fostering, please call 0191 277 2430 or complete our fostering enquiry form.
+If you live in the North East of England within 50 miles of Newcastle and you'd like to become a foster carer, please complete our fostering application form or call 0191 277 2430.